 MSU’s STEM Ambassador Program (STEMAP) is recruiting MSU participants for a six-month science engagement program.
 Funded by the National Science Foundation, STEMAP is designed to promote open-minded exchange between members of the public and the scientific community.
 Through workshops, peer learning, and one-on-one mentoring, participants will learn how to establish two-way communication and build trust between scientists and public audiences who are less likely to visit typical informal science education venues (e.g., museums and science festivals).

 Participants will gain new public engagement skills and demonstrated broader impacts experience to cite in their NSF grant applications.

 Who can apply?

-MSU faculty, research staff, post-docs, and graduate students are welcome to apply.
+MSU faculty, research staff, postdocs, and graduate students are welcome to apply.
 Applicants must have an active program of STEM-based research.

 What participation in STEMAP involves

 The average time commitment for STEMAP is typically 6-8 hours per month but can vary depending on the type of engagement project you choose to pursue.
-Workshops and group meetings will start at 2:00 p.m. on Thursdays and will take place in person in 138 Brody Hall.
+Most workshops and group meetings will start at 2 p.m. on Tuesdays and will take place in the Kellogg Center.

-Over the course of four months, participants will be expected to attend:
+Over the course of six months, participants will be expected to attend: